From our readers To the Editor:

 Why?
 We have lost the ability to have a truthful conversation regarding the issues of today.
 The Party of JFK is dead.
 JFK was a leading advocate of economic growth by cutting taxes for the job producers.
 Did you know America has the highest corporate tax rate of the industrialized world?

-It is a paradoxical truth that tax rates are too high and tax revenues are too low and the soundest way to raise the revenues in the long run is to cut the rates now … Cutting taxes now is not to incur a budget deficit, but to achieve the more prosperous, expanding economy which can bring a budget surplus. – John F. Kennedy, Nov.
+Cutting taxes now is not to incur a budget deficit, but to achieve the more prosperous, expanding economy which can bring a budget surplus.
+John F. Kennedy, Nov.
 20, 1962, Presidents news conference.
 Compare this message with todays Democrat platform of tax everything that moves.

 Lets get back to understanding the issues of today.
 Lets not fear the conversation.
 There are numerous sources for news that were not available a few short years ago.
 Listen to those currently running for office and decide based upon your knowledge of the issues, not what someone tells you or what you see on the evening news programs.
 Challenge the status-quo because future generations depend on us.